unibo-dtm-se/repository-example/README.md

 From within the root of your repository, run the following command:

     ```bash
-    bundle install
+    bundler install
     ```

 3. Finally, you may run the following command from the root of your repository:

     ```bash
-    jekyll serve
+    bundler exec jekyll serve
     ```

     The output of that command should tell you the local URL where the preview of your site is available.
     Most commonly, it will be <http://127.0.0.1:4000>.

 4. Open your browser, and navigate to the URL provided by the previous command
-    + from now on, until you stop the `jekyll serve` command, any change you make to the `.md` files will be automatically reflected in the preview
+    + from now on, until you stop the `bundler exec jekyll serve` command, any change you make to the `.md` files will be automatically reflected in the preview
     + you may stop the preview by pressing `Ctrl+C` in the terminal

 ## How to install Ruby and Jekyll